jmrsf1/on-the-fly-mt/README.md

 -> Every reference of every test set batch translated is inserted inside the datastore, to mimic a human feedback loop [assuming that there are test set references] as soon as it's machine translated.
--> The index and datastores are put on an 'on-the-fly' named folder inside 'dstore_dir'.
-To use this datastore on future runs just copy datastore and index to 'dstore_dir' after the run and delete on-the-fly.
+-> The index and datastores are put on an <on-the-fly> named folder inside <dstore_dir>.
+To use this datastore on future runs just copy datastore and index to <dstore_dir> after the run and delete on-the-fly.

 ```
   CUDA_VISIBLE_DEVICES=1 python -u run_translation.py  \